-For the past 14 years, Peter Tsolis has held various positions with several brands for the Estée Lauder Companies, where his work has led to a number of product launches.
-Throughout his career, he has had cross-functional responsibilities ranging from innovation to business development.
-Tsolis is an active member of the SCC, having served as the 2018 National President and previously as chair of the Long Island chapter, where currently he serves as national area director.
-He has given numerous presentations at industry and university conferences in the areas of skin care formulation, delivery systems and new technology.
+For the past 14+ years, Peter Tsolis has held various positions with several brands for the Estée Lauder Companies, where his work has led to a number of product launches.
+Throughout his career, he has held cross-functional responsibilities ranging from innovation to business development.
+Tsolis is an active member of the SCC, having served as the 2018 National President and previously as chair of the Long Island SCC chapter.
+He currently teaches courses in cosmetics R&D, and has given numerous presentations at industry and university conferences in the areas of skin care formulation, delivery systems and new technology.
 His research interests include innovative technology, optimizing activity in formulas and marketing in the personal care market.

-Walters earned doctorate in chemical engineering from the University of Pennsylvania.
-During graduate school, he co-founded the nanotechnology start-up Ocular Technologies, which developed the a durable self-assembled monolayer (SAM) coating, In 2003, Walters joined Johnson & Johnson, and his work in polymer/surfactant interactions and surfactant effects on skin has led to the development of hydrophobically-modified polymers for improved mildness in cleansers and over 25 patents and patent applications.
+Walters earned his doctorate in chemical engineering from the University of Pennsylvania.
+During graduate school, he co-founded the nanotechnology start-up Ocular Technologies, which developed the a durable self-assembled monolayer (SAM) coating.
+In 2003, Walters joined Johnson & Johnson, and his work in polymer/surfactant interactions and surfactant effects on skin has led to the development of hydrophobically modified polymers for improved mildness in cleansers, and more than 25 patents and patent applications.
 In November 2017, he co-founded Somn, a company focused on sleep and its connections to health and beauty, for which he now serves as chief technical officer.

-In 2009, he and his colleagues received the Society of Cosmetic Chemists’s (SCC) Best Paper Award for their work on tissue-compatible mild cleansing systems.
+In 2009, he and colleagues received the Society of Cosmetic Chemists’s (SCC) Best Paper Award for work on tissue-compatible mild cleansing systems.
 Additionally, J&J awarded Walters the Philip B. Hofmann Research Scientist Award for his work on novel mild cleansing systems.
-Collaborating with academic and industrial researchers, his current research interests include: particle stabilized emulsions; skin lipid monolayer organization; surfactant dynamics; and the history of cleansing.
+Collaborating with academic and industrial researchers, his research interests have included: particle stabilized emulsions; skin lipid monolayer organization; surfactant dynamics; and the history of cleansing.
 Walters has presented papers at a range of scientific conferences including the American Physical Society, the American Academy of Dermatology, and PA Nanotechnology and regularly gives lectures at the University of Pennsylvania.